 8 Steps to Take to Keep Rats Out of Your House

 Rodents, particularly rats, are closely linked to humans.
 That's because people and their dwellings provide them with the things they need most to thrive.
 If you have a rodent infestation, Triangle Pest Control can help.
-We offer pest control in Denver, pest control in Raleigh, and throughout NC, SC, and CO
+We offer pest control in Charlotte, pest control in Raleigh, and throughout NC, SC, and CO

 First and foremost, there are some basic things that can be done to keep rats out of your home.

 What Do Rats Need?

 Humans provide the three essential things rats need to live:

 Rats cause several problems and can't be allowed to linger.
 The dangers of having rats in your home include:

 - Damage to your property.

 - The spread of disease, several of which can be fatal.